Venue: Commonwealth Bank, 180 Ann Street, Brisbane

 How can we leverage a standardised approach for a Games that puts sustainability truly at the forefront?

-There are two main issues where Modern Methods of Construction (MMC) will have the biggest impact in the lead up to the Olympics - housing and tourist accommodation.
+There are two main issues where Modern Methods of Construction (MMC) will have the biggest impact in the lead up to the Olympics - tourist accommodation and housing.

 A comparison of tourist accommodation with other recent Olympic host cities shows: